bbc/ttml-validator/README.md

 treat those as though they'd been correctly specified as xml:id and then see how well the document works
 * check conformance to the IMSC HRM
+* check for subtitles that are on screen for too short a time
+* check dur attribute
 * see how feasible it is to construct a valid document from an invalid input based on the validation failures